CEA-MetroCarac/SPECTROview/README.md

 ## SPECTROview : A Tool for Spectroscopic Data Processing and Visualization.

 Spectroscopy techniques such as Raman Spectroscopy and Photoluminescence (PL) are widely used in various fields, including materials science, chemistry, biology, and geology.
 In recent years, these techniques have increasingly found their place in cleanroom environments, particularly within the microelectronics industry, where they serve as critical metrology tools for wafer-scale measurements.
-The data obtained from these in-line measurements (wafer data) require specific processing procedures, but existing software solutions are often not optimized for this type of data and typically lack advanced plotting and visualization capabilities.
+The data collected from these in-line measurements (wafer data) require specific processing, but existing software solutions are often not optimized for this type of data and typically lack advanced plotting and visualization capabilities.
 Additionally, the licensing requirements of these software solutions can restrict access for a broader community of users.

-SPECTROview addresses these gaps by providing free, open-source software designed to enhance both data processing and visualization workflows.
-Optimized for processing both wafer-type data and standard spectroscopic data, SPECTROview empowers users to streamline not only data processing but also data visualization, making the process more efficient, and rapid.
+SPECTROview addresses these gap by offering free, open-source software designed to enhance both data processing and visualization workflows.
+Optimized for handling wafer-type data as well as standard spectroscopic data, SPECTROview enables users to streamline not only data processing but also visualization, making the process more efficient and faster.

 ___